microsoft/SATechnicalOnboarding/README.md

 # Future Ready Talent Project 2022
-This is the Project for the Future Ready Talent virtual internship.
+This is the Project for SA Technical Onboarding.

 ## Project Name:
 # George De Couture